betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/grussRatingsAutomation.md

-# Bet Angel - ratings automation
+# Gruss Betting Assistant - ratings automation

 ---
-### Automating a ratings based strategy using Bet Angel Pro
+### Automating a ratings based strategy using Gruss Betting Assistant

 Ratings are the basis for a lot of betting strategies, but they can be paricularly painful and time-consuming to implement manually.
 This makes them ideal for automation, where you use a program to place bets on your behalf while you get on with other things.